-An informational interview is a great way to learn about an occupation.
-This is an interview that you initiate with a professional and where you gather information about their career path and day-to-day experiences at work, current events and concerns in their field — anything you want to ask about.
+An informational interview is a great way to learn about a health profession.
+This is an interview you initiate with a professional to gather information about their career path, day-to-day experiences at work, current events and concerns in their field — anything you want to ask about.

-By interviewing a health care professional you will be able to:
+Interviewing a health care professional will enable you to:

-- Identify someone to interview in your field of interest—ask parents, friends, relatives, alumni (Badger Careers Network), or search online directories.
+- Identify someone to interview in your field of interest.

 - Prepare for the interview by learning about the person you will interview (if possible) and preparing questions (Sample Questions for Info Interviews).

 - Arrive a few minutes early, be dressed in business casual attire, and have what you need to take notes.